kesiev/rewtro/manual/spriteattributes.md

     <p><img src="images/sprites-idflags.png"></p>
 </div>

-Let's have a look to what happened.
+Let's have a look at what happened.
 The data block defines these `sprites`:

   * Sprite with `A` id and text have no flags.
   * Sprite with `B` id and text have the `A` and `B` flags.